aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 ![applicationset](/static/images/app-of-apps.png)

-In this chapter, you will create a bootstrap Argo CD application that points to the `platform/bootstrap` folder in your GitHub repository.
+In this chapter, you will create a bootstrap Argo CD application that points to the `platform/bootstrap` folder in your Git repository.
 As you commit applicationset files in this chapter and upcoming chapters in the repository, Argo CD will automatically detect the changes and generate corresponding Applications.

 ![applicationset](/static/images/bootstrap-appofapps.png)